-- 1. SESIR guidelines should be changed to eliminate confusion over what incidents require "consultation with law enforcement" versus incidents that are required to be "reported to" law enforcement.
+- 3. SESIR guidelines should be changed to eliminate confusion over what incidents require "consultation with law enforcement" versus incidents that are required to be "reported to" law enforcement.
 Any required action should be tracked and reported so that compliance can be measured.
 If there is required "consultation" with law enforcement then that should be documented and reported.
 If an incident is required to be "reported" to law enforcement, then whether an official report was generated by the officer should be documented.
-Officer discretion is important, so this is not a recommendation to mandate that officers take action, only that if they are required to be told under SESIR that the result be reported. - 2.
-To ensure proper reporting, SESIR guidelines should require the gathering and reporting of law enforcement data including the date, time of law enforcement notification and name of the law enforcement officer who was notified.
-If a case/report/incident number is generated, that should be included in the data gathered through SESIR reporting. - 3.
+Officer discretion is important, so this is not a recommendation to mandate that officers take action, only that if they are required to be told under SESIR that the result be reported. - 4.
+To ensure proper reporting, SESIR guidelines should require the gathering and reporting of law enforcement data including the date and time of law enforcement notification and name of the law enforcement officer who was notified.
+If a case/report/incident number is generated, that should be included in the data gathered through SESIR reporting. - 5.
 The two groups of SESIR data which "are expected to include consultation with law enforcement" (21) and those which "may not need to include consultation with law enforcement" (5) require clearer direction to school faculty.
-The category that includes the 21 more severe incidents should direct that staff "will notify law enforcement" and that the less severe incidents "may not need to include notification to law enforcement." - 4.
+The category that includes the 21 more severe incidents should direct that staff "will notify law enforcement" and that the less severe incidents "may not need to include notification to law enforcement." - 6.
 As currently defined within SESIR, acts of violence against another could be classified as either a battery, physical attack or fighting.
 These categories should be consolidated to two categories which closely mirror the criminal definitions of battery and aggravated battery.
 Both of these categories should fall under the category that mandates staff to notify law enforcement.

 Complete and accurate information is crucial to effectively and fairly assessing a threat or an individual's concerning behavior.
-Incomplete information will lead to flawed decision-making and may result in a missed opportunity to avoid harm.
+Incomplete information will lead to flawed decisionmaking and may result in a missed opportunity to avoid harm.
 The goal is to avoid information silos and enhance information sharing to achieve a successful result.
+Many different people (school staff, law enforcement officers, mental health providers, etc.), over several years, knew about Cruz's violent tendencies and concerning behavior, but there was no effective information sharing and no one had the global perspective of Cruz.
+The question will forever linger whether effective information sharing would have led to a different outcome than what occurred at MSDHS on February 14, 2018.